When a Student Asks a Faculty Member for an Accommodation

 - Expect to receive a DRS Instructor Test Reply form from the DRS office 3 days prior to each test date.

-- Complete the Instructor Test Reply form and send to the ACTC as soon as possible prior to scheduled exam.
+- Complete the Instructor Test Reply form and send to the DRS as soon as possible prior to scheduled exam.

-- Please email (email@example.com) or send the test in campus mail to the ASC (218 Hanley Library) at least one (1) day prior to scheduled exam.
+- Please email Judy Cameron at email@example.com or send the test in campus mail to Judy Cameron (218 Hanley Library) at least one (1) day prior to scheduled exam.

 - Contact the DRS coordinator, Carma Horner(362-7609 or firstname.lastname@example.org) to clarify any questions or concerns that you may have regarding the test proctoring process, accommodations or disability issues.